ryanstout/pawnee/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Roles
+- gems define a roles they provide
+	- [logically, this can only be one role right?]
+	- multiple gems can provide the same role, but one gem can not provide multiple
+- you say which roles you want to run (as --roles)
+- servers say which roles they provide

+1) list of gems that run the listed roles
+2) run on each server that provides